d-bl/GroundForge/Reshape-Patterns.md

 On the right: dots selected as objects, note how the toolbar indicates object mode with the first icon.

-At the bottom: dots and line ends selected together by their nodes, the toolbar indicates node mode with the second icon.
+At the bottom: light blue dots and their line ends selected by their nodes, the toolbar indicates node mode with the second icon.

 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/select-dots.png)